tqbl/dcase2020_task5/README.rst

 This is the source code for CVSSP's `DCASE 2020 Task 5`__ submission.

 Most of the code is now available.
-The rest will follow shortly.
+Scripts will be available shortly.

 __ http://dcase.community/challenge2020/task-urban-sound-tagging-with-spatiotemporal-context